opdev/synapse-operator/examples/README.md

 configmap/synapse-with-heisenbridge-heisenbridge   1      22s
 ```

+A similar example for mautrix-signal is available under the
+`05-deploying-mautrixsignal/A-default-configuration` directory.

-### Using an existing `heisenbridge.yaml` configuration file
+### Providing a custom configuration file

-If the default `heisenbridge.yaml` doesn't answer your needs, you can use a
+If the default configuration file doesn't answer your needs, you can use a
 custom configuration file.
-You first have to add your custom
+You first have to add your custom config file
-`heisenbridge.yaml` to a `ConfigMap` and configure the `Heisenbridge.ConfigMap`
+(for instance `heisenbridge.yaml`) to a `ConfigMap` and configure the
-section of the `Synapse` resource to reference the `ConfigMap`, as illustrated
+corresponding section of the `Synapse` resource (for instance
+`Heisenbridge.ConfigMap`) to reference the `ConfigMap`.

+For heisenbridge, this is illustrated in the
-in the `04-deploying-heisenbridge/B-using-existing-configmap` directory:
+`04-deploying-heisenbridge/B-using-existing-configmap` directory:

 ```shell
 $ kubectl create configmap my-custom-heisenbridge --from-file=examples/04-deploying-heisenbridge/B-using-existing-configmap/heisenbridge.yaml